SarveshP16/vital-loop/README.md

   fully editable or deletable like anything you add yourself.
 - **Offline-first.** Everything is stored locally on-device (Hive); no account, no network dependency, no cloud sync.

+## Install

+Download the latest `VitalLoop-<version>-release.apk` from the [Releases](../../releases) page and open it on your Android phone (you may need to allow installs from your browser).
+It requires Android 7.0 (API 24) or newer.
+Installing a newer release over an older one keeps your activities and history.
+The installed version is shown at the bottom of Settings.

 ## Tech stack